peterbb148/template-test/README.md

 ## Pre-requisites

-The usage of this boilerplate assumes that you have [node](https://nodejs.org) already installed on your personnal computer
+The usage of this boilerplate assumes that you have [node](https://nodejs.org) already installed.

 ## Usage

 This repo was configured using [yarn](https://yarnpkg.com), so you should use it to avoid conflicts.
-Install it globally using
+Install it globally using:

 ```
 npm install yarn -g